 What is gross profit?

-gross profit = net sales – cost of goods sold (COGS)
+gross profit = net sales revenue – cost of goods sold (COGS)

 COGS are any costs that are directly involved in the production of goods and services.
+They are a variable cost meaning that they change month to month based on the scale of production.
 Common examples of COGS include:

 - Materials costs